BlupBlurp/BDSP-Texture-Recolor-Tool/README.md

 - **Eye texture preservation:** Some Pokémon with white or gray body tones may have their eye colors affected.
 Planning to improve this by comparing normal and shiny eye textures to better preserve natural eye colors
 - **Color representation accuracy:** Some type-based colors (particularly lighter types like Steel) may not be perfectly represented.
 Working on improving the color replacement algorithm
 - **More customization:** I would like to add new arguments for the command for extra customization.
-For example, being able to choose the colors that represent each type.
-Or the compression format for the textures (files are currently very heavy using RGBA32)
+For example, being able to choose the colors that represent each type
 - **Easier use:** The tool could directly ask for the path of the BDSP dump and mod folder, and automatically get all the necessary bundles and files, without the user having to manually copy and replace them
 - **Clean up:** It should be possible to move the functionality of this tool to a script, so that it's not needed to have an exe with a lot of dependencies (and multiplatform support?).
 I originally tried to make this tool as a Python script using UnityPy, but I got stuck and I started all over in C# (I'm just inexperienced, there surely are better ways of doing this.)